PeterKassenaar/ng2-addons/README.md

-# Angular 2 add-ons
+# Angular add-ons

-A collective list of 3rd party add-ons for Angular 2-development (directives, components, filters, etc.)
+A collective list of 3rd party add-ons for Angular development (directives, components, filters, etc.)

 > This list does *not* include libraries, components etc, already in development, or endorsed by team Angular itself, such as Angular Material, Angular Mobile, Angular CLI, Ionic 2, Meteor 2, etc. It will list only 'real' third party solutions.